 While it’s absolutely important to take notice of and celebrate good news, the ultimate goal of Good Good Good's Goodnewspaper is to empower readers to become good news themselves.

-On occasion, that might look like hopping on an international flight to volunteer in a community that needs your skillset, but most of the time our impact will be made in the cities, hometowns, and neighborhood where we live.
+On occasion, that might look like hopping on an international flight to volunteer in a community that needs your skillset, but most of the time our impact will be made in the cities, hometowns, and neighborhoods where we live.

 It might look like hosting food drives for hurricane victims, voting in local elections, or fundraising for homeless shelters.